LSHTMPathogenSeqLab/LSHTMPathogenSeqLab.github.io/collections/_posts/2024-03-03-Multi-platform-WGS-for-tb-in-Thailand.md

 layout: post
 pid: multiplatform
 hidden: true
+titleForBox: New publication showing the utility of whole genome sequencing for informing TB drug resistance and transmission dynamics
 author: jthorpe
 link: https://www.nature.com/articles/s41598-024-55865-1
 brief:  Work from a joint project with the Thailand MOPH has been published.
 It demonstrates the usefulness of whole genome sequencing for clinical and surveillance applications